 |Operating income margin||7.68%||13.68%|

-This estimated operating margin is in-line with what Trevor Lang, the CFO of Floor & Decor, projects for margins at maturity in the Bank of America Merrill Lynch 2019 Consumer & Retail Technology Conference stating he expects Floor & Decor to reach low to mid-double-digit operating margins.
-Because operating margin has a massive impact on the company value, I’m going to project 12.5% margins at maturity splitting he difference between low and mid teen operating margins.
+This estimated operating margin is in-line with what Trevor Lang, the CFO of Floor & Decor, projects for margins at maturity in the Bank of America Merrill Lynch 2019 Consumer & Retail Technology Conference, stating he expects Floor & Decor to reach low to mid-double-digit operating margins.
+Because operating margin has a massive impact on the company value, I will project 12.5% margins at maturity, splitting the difference between low and mid-teens operating margins.

 I will use the sales to capital ratio to determine Floor & Decor’s capital needs as it’s a fast-growing company.
 Hard surface flooring fits into the building materials sector, which has a sales/capital ratio of 2.49, but since Floor & Decor is retail-facing, I would expect their margins to be higher and their sales/cap to be lower.
 Floor & Decor’s sales/capital ratio in the most recent year is 2.35.
-This would mean they generate $2.35 for every $1.00 of investment.
-The relationship and assumption holds true.
-I am going to reduce Floor & Decor’s sales/cap ratio to 2.0 as the global, non-U.S. building materials sales/capital ratio is 1.68.
+This would mean they generate 2.35 for every 1.00 of investment.
+The relationship and assumption hold.
+I will reduce Floor & Decor’s sales/cap ratio to 2.0 as the global, non-U.S. building materials sales/capital ratio is 1.68.
 2.0 “feels” better to me.

 Yes, investing is part storytelling and part science.